-Mountain Wilderness acts to protect selected mountainous
+Mountain Wilderness takes action to protect selected mountain

-that they remain in their natural state.
+they remain in their natural state.

 Mountain Wilderness advocates the use of public

-pollution caused by individual vehicles and environmental
+pollution caused by private cars as well as environmental

 Mountain Wilderness supports responsible travel that

-encourages the sustainable development of the local economy
+encourages the sustainable development of local economies

-products, and the building of cultural awareness.
+products and the creation of cultural awareness.

 installations and construction sites no longer in use.
 It aims